-Conrad Armstrong is an artist living and working in London.
+Conrad Armstrong is an artist and filmmaker living and working in London.
 Born in Lambeth 1989, he has been mentored since 2007 by renowned British artist Maggi Hambling.

 Conrad is a founding member of Vicious Collective, an experimental DIY arts community based in Hackney Wick, London.
 His personal work is about inversion and the city.
 His practice involves the building and demolition of layers - both material and immaterial - through a playful and often violent process.
 Armstrong is constantly deconstructing his own practice, seemingly free from the fear of failure, subverting the path of both painter and decorator.
 The only thing that seems certain is his fierce commitment to uncertainty and reinvention in a disciplined cycle of sensitive demolition.